-She decided the bags that cast members pass out were too small, so she went into a store and asked for something larger.
+She decided the bags cast members passed out were too small, so she went into a store and asked for something more significant.

 We have one complaint, though.
 Adults do not receive equal amounts of candy as kids.
 Sure, Trick or Treat is generally for kids.
 However, Disney World is for kids of all ages.
 It’s something that Walt made clear long ago.

-It sucks some of the fun out of your experience when you walk up to a Trick or Treat station and see the cast member dropping a few pieces back into the pot for you because you're an adult.
-This didn't just happen to us.
+It sucks some of the fun out of your experience when you walk up to a Trick or Treat station and see the cast member dropping a few pieces back into the pot for you because you’re an adult.
+This didn’t just happen to us.
 We saw it happen to other adults.
-Walt Disney World has clearly told their team to cut back on the candy for adults – despite the fact that we pay a higher price per entry, and likely paid for the kid's ticket, too.
+Walt Disney World has told their team to cut back on the candy for adults – even though we pay a higher price per entry and likely paid for the kid’s ticket, too.

 Having Fun With Cast Members

 On the podcast, I asked Lee to rate Mickey’s Not So Scary Halloween Party on a scale from one to ten.
 She mentioned that she never gives anything a ten because there is always room for improvement.

 When it was my turn, I broke down my rating by a number of factors, including how the cast members treated us.
 That’s when I was pleasantly surprised to hear Lee speak up and give the cast members a ten.

 In a nutshell, they were great.
 Cast members can make or break your experience.
 We found them to be friendly, generous, and having a spirit of fun all over the park.

 Walt Disney World does a great job dressing its stores, but the Emporium goes all-out for the Halloween Party.

 There are t-shirts and hats to commemorate the event, but there’s more.
 Mickey pumpkins, pumpkin Mickey ears, coffee mugs, and some characters that generally don’t get to come out and play.